Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Do student loans go away after 20 years?

 Student loans don’t go away after 20 years except with certain types of income-driven repayment (IDR) plans.
-With an IDR plan, after you’ve made payments for 20 or 25 years, any remaining balance is forgiven.
+With an IDR plan, after you’ve made payments for 20 or 25 years (depending on the plan), any remaining balance is forgiven.

 Can private student loans be forgiven?